 This introduced me to mysticism as a lens for understanding personal growth.
 It also introduced me to the idea of spiritual activism, which is how I understand my work to this day.

 Somewhere along the way, I attended my first circle sing, and my life was forever changed.
 As a seasoned songwriter and performer, I was no stranger to the power of music to nourish us.
 But in circle singing, I experienced something new.
-These gatherings were uplifting.
-They were unifying.
-They brought us into community in a way that could honestly change the course of our lives.
+These gatherings were uplifting, life affirming and unifying.

 My early singing circle experiences affirmed something for me that up until then had only been an inkling – that singing can move energy in deep and powerful ways.